 How COVID-19 is Affecting SSA/Disability Claim Processing

-You are likely already feeling a bit weary of being bombarded with news, medical recommendations, conspiracy theories related to a virus that came into existence only very recently and added words to our vocabulary (social distancing).
+You are likely already feeling a bit weary of being bombarded with information related to this virus that came into existence only very recently and has added new phrases to our vocabulary (“social distancing” and “flattening the curve”).

-Rather than give you information that will be outdated within hours, let me direct you to Social Security’s website created on March 16, 2020 for official communication for up-to-date information.
-It is https://www.ssa.gov/coronavirus/.
-Social Security is scaling back some services deemed non-essential, and we can be sure that even more patience that usual is going to be asked of us.
+Social Security’s procedures and policy in response to COVID-19 is a work in progress as they respond to developments related to this virus.
+Please go to Social Security’s website created on March 16, 2020, for official and up-to-date information at www.ssa.gov/coronavirus.
+Social Security is scaling back some services deemed non-essential, and we can be sure that even more patience than usual is going to be asked of us.

 I need to decide which of my medical conditions that I should apply for.